ideafieldpro/secure_home_with_IOT/README.md

 ---

-# Phase 3: Testing and Validation
+# Stage 3: Testing and Validation

 1. Verify IoT Device Connectivity:
    - Connect IoT devices to the IoT VLAN (VLAN 30) Wi-Fi or Ethernet ports.